HIV, a single-stranded, positive-sense, enveloped RNA virus in the genus Lentivirus.

 Any person who suspects that she or he may have been exposed to HIV should be tested.
 Most people develop detectable antibodies within 2–8 weeks (mean, 25 days).
 Ninety-seven percent of people develop antibodies in the first 3 months after infection.
 In rare cases, it can take up to 6 months to develop antibodies to HIV.
-After infection, a person remains antibody positive for life, except when people lose the capacity to mount detectable antibodies in the latest stages of the disease.
-The earliest time after exposure that HIV infection can be diagnosed is about 9 days, when HIV RNA becomes detectable in blood; however, the tests needed to measure HIV RNA are costly and may not be available.
+After being infected, a person remains antibody positive for life, except when people lose the capacity to mount detectable antibodies in the latest stages of the disease.
+The earliest time after exposure that HIV infection can be diagnosed is approximately 9 days, when HIV RNA becomes detectable in blood; however, tests needed to measure HIV RNA are costly and may not be available.
 Any person not known to be HIV-infected who is diagnosed with an AIDS-compatible illness, such as Pneumocystis pneumonia, should be tested for HIV.
-For further information on HIV testing, travelers should talk to their health care provider or identify an HIV testing site near them by visiting the National HIV Testing Resources website at www.hivtest.org or call CDC-INFO toll-free at 800-CDC-INFO (800-232-4636) or 888-232-6348 (TTY).
+For further information on HIV testing, travelers should talk to their health care provider, or identify an HIV testing site near them by visiting the National HIV Testing Resources website at www.hivtest.org or call CDC-INFO toll-free at 800-CDC-INFO (800-232-4636) or 888-232-6348 (TTY).
 Both these resources are confidential.

 No vaccine is available to prevent infection with HIV.
-Travelers should be advised that they are at risk if they:
+Travelers should be advised that they are at risk if they

 Use or allow the use of contaminated, unsterilized syringes or needles for any injections or other procedures that pierce the skin, including acupuncture, use of illicit drugs, steroid or vitamin injections, medical or dental procedures, ear or body piercing, or tattooing.